 Grana Padano has the same granular, hard texture as Parmigiano-Reggiano but melts in the mouth once you take a bite.
 The flavor is nutty with hints of browned butter and has a sharp fruitiness balanced by a savory, salty finish.

-Like Parmigiano-Reggiano, it is a hard, slow-ripened, semi-fat cheese made from cow's milk.
-The cheese is often considered a less expensive version of Parmesan cheese that comes from milk produced in the Po Valley region of northern Italy.
+Like Parmigiano-Reggiano, Grana Padano is a hard, slow-ripened, semi-fat cheese made from cow's milk.
+The cheese comes from milk produced in the Po Valley region of northern Italy and is often considered a less expensive version of Parmesan cheese.

 Dry Jack is very hard, slightly sharp, and pleasantly nutty.
 It is made by the Vella Cheese Company in Northern California.
 The cheese begins as a traditional Monterey Jack, then it is aged another 7 to 10 months.
 The older the aging, the more intense the flavor.
-This cheese pairs well with fruit and wine and is excellent shaved over pasta.
-The cheese also goes well with salads.
+This cheese pairs well with fruit and wine, is excellent shaved over pasta, and also goes well with salads.

-A variant from southern Italy is pecorino pepato, which means literally, "peppered pecorino," to which black peppercorns are added.
-The more matured cheeses, called stagionato, mean "seasoned" or "aged," are harder but still crumbly in texture.
-Semi-stagionato and fresco, meaning "fresh," have a softer texture and milder, creamier taste.Continue to 5 of 6 below.
+There are seven types of Pecorino, all named after their place of origin; Pecorino Romano is the most common.
+A variant from southern Italy is pecorino pepato, which means literally "peppered pecorino," to which black peppercorns are added.
+The more matured cheeses, called stagionato (meaning "seasoned" or "aged") are harder but still crumbly in texture.
+Semi-stagionato and fresco, meaning "fresh," have a softer texture and milder, creamier taste.Continue to 5 of 5 below.

 Reggianito, a cow's milk cheese aged for about six months, is made in Argentina and was developed by Italian farmers who migrated to Argentina and missed the Parmigiano Reggiano cheese from Italy.
 Reggianito, the Spanish diminutive of Reggiano, refers to the smaller-sized wheels of cheese made in Argentina versus the large drums of Reggiano made in Italy.

-Reggianito has a smooth texture and although it is hard enough to grate, the texture can be slightly rubbery.
+Reggianito has a smooth texture that can be slightly rubbery, although it is hard enough to grate.
 The flavor is mild and fruity.